BetMGM bonus code CBSSPORTS: Get $150 in bonus bets at MGM for 2025 MLB playoffs, Red Sox vs. Yankees

 Use the latest MGM promo code CBSSSPORTS to get $150 in bonus bets when wagering on Wednesday's MLB games

-The 2025 MLB playoffs continue on Wednesday, giving new users an opportunity to take advantage of the latest BetMGM bonus code CBSSPORTS to get $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses.
-Among the notable matchups in the MLB playoffs is Cubs vs. Padres, Red Sox vs. Yankees and Dodgers vs. Reds.
+The 2025 MLB playoffs continue on Wednesday night, giving new users an opportunity to take advantage of the latest BetMGM bonus code CBSSPORTS to get $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses.
+Among the notable matchups in the MLB playoffs are Red Sox vs. Yankees and Dodgers vs. Reds.
 Sign up for BetMGM Sportsbook here:

 See the BetMGM bonus code review for the full list of terms and conditions.